 In Figure 3c we illustrate how the domain of oscillations expands if we overexpress the PER and BMAL genes at constant Kd=5×10-5 (φ = fold-overexpression of PER, λ = AT/0.055 = fold-overexpression of BMAL).
 For larger values of λ, SNF oscillations become more robust (i.e., they persist over a larger range of φ values), but the waveform of PER mRNA oscillations becomes increasingly non-sinusoidal (Figure 3d).

-To summarize, we find that circadian oscillations in KF’s original SNF model require a value of the PER:BMAL dissociation constant, Kd ≈ 0.04 nM (or smaller), that is 200-a8three orders of magnitude less than a reasonable estimate of Kd = 40 nM.
+To summarize, we find that circadian oscillations in KF’s original SNF model require a value of the PER:BMAL dissociation constant, Kd ≈ 0.04 nM (or smaller), that is 200-fold less than a physically realistic minimum of Kd = 8 nM, and three orders of magnitude less than a reasonable estimate of Kd = 40 nM.
 Furthermore, as a consequence of the homogeneity property of the SNF model, its domain of oscillations (Figure 3c) is too robust; as AT increases, the range of expression of the PER gene (i.e., the range of φ) grows very large indeed.
 It is unlikely that, for fixed expression of BMAL, PER can be overexpressed several orders of magnitude.

 In this work we consider some realistic changes to the SNF model that increase the maximum permissible value of Kd for oscillations and address the overly robust nature of the original model.
 In the process, we come up with some other surprising reassessments of the KF model and its extensions.